 So is the US about to build a pipeline straight to Europe?

-Alex forecast that’s an alternative might be on the table…
+Alex forecasts that’s an alternative might be on the table…

 The defining feature of this company is the technology it leverages to revolutionize the transport of liquified natural gas.